wrightmat/dnd-eberron/characters/Verity.md

 They found a call to adventure at Morgrave University on one of the many temple bulletin boards, and chartered a room on a ship to get to Khorvaire.

+### Family

+Aeon is cold and distant, and basically uncaring about mortals.

 ### Motivation and Goal(s)

 Moral redemption for their past and present.
 Also acceptance from others (and to an extent from themself) in that she can be herself and still be accepted.